spanner/radiant-forum-extension/README.md

 ## Configuration

 There is now a configuration panel for the forum and you shouldn't have to do any console-tinkering.

+## Changing forum text

+Every string used in the public-facing forum (and reader) pages comes from the locale file.
+They are labelled functionally rather than literally, with keys like `forum_extension.no_search_results`.
+To change the wording, either edit or override the locale.

 ## Layouts